jonathanschilling/gears/README.md

 A unique solution was found.
 It matches the requested `transmissionRatios` specified in the input.
 Concrete realizations are listed, because `outputTeethCounts` was set to `true` in the input.
 Two realizations are found, with teeth sums of 42 and 84.

+## Download and Maven

+The binary can be downloaded directly from this repository: [gears-1.0.0.jar](https://github.com/jonathanschilling/gears/releases/download/v1.0.0/gears-1.0.0.jar)

 This program is also available on Maven Central for usage in other programs: